SpLiYvIiI/simple-crud-visualisation/README.md

 - serve: `serve -s -l 5000 build`

 Test that the project is running by going to <http://localhost:5000>
-Simple CRUD visualization with search feature using react/react-bootstrap;

 ## [Docker image](https://hub.docker.com/repository/docker/xelladze22/simple-crud)